timescale/docs/mst/google-data-studio-mst.md

 ### Connecting to Managed Service for TimescaleDB data source from Data Studio

-1. Login to Google and open [Google Data Studio][google-data-studio].
+1. Log in to Google and open [Google Data Studio][google-data-studio].
 1. Click the `Create +` button and choose `Data source`.
 1. Select `PostgreSQL` as the Google Connector.
 1. In the `Database Authentication` tab, type details for the `Host Name`,